 Responsible Dept.: Dean of Student Services/Registrar

 Physical student records are maintained in fire proof cabinets in a secured/gated room inside the Records Office located in Chapman Hall, which is also locked when the Records Office is not open for business.
 During hours of operation, the Records Office is always staffed to insure records security.
-The student records contain such items as: application for admission, grade change forms, experiential credit forms, transcripts, transcript requests, plan changes, change of personal information, advanced standing credit, administrative withdrawals, etc. The college follows the Commonwealth of Virginia Records Retention and Disposition Schedule for the retention and disposal of public records.
-Student records are maintained and disposed of in accordance with General Schedule 111 for College and Universities.
-Requests for disposal must be documented on an RM3 disposal form, as required by the Library of Virginia Public Records Management Manual, approved by the supervisor/manager of the college department and the Vice President of Finance, who serves as the Records Manager for the college.
-To assist the college in the proper disposal of college records and disposition of "sensitive data" the college utilizes the services of CINTAS.
+The student records contain such items as: application for admission, grade change forms, experiential credit forms, transcripts, transcript requests, plan changes, change of personal information, advanced standing credit, administrative withdrawals, etc. In accordance with the Commonwealth of Virginia Records Retention and Disposition Schedule in the Virginia Public Records Management Manual, hard copy data is maintained for three years after the student's last date of attendance; electronic data is not purged.
+Disposal of student records is handled through CINTA security services.

 Administrators, academic advisors, faculty and classified staff who need to see student records to assist in the student's academic pursuits may have access to the records after the completion of a Security Access Request Form which requires the approval of the employee's supervisor and the VWCC student records data owner.
 If job responsibilities change or employment is terminated, either a change in access is completed or all access is deleted.
 All access is reviewed annually in compliance with ISO27000 to ensure access is required and necessary for each employee.